rmsrosa/random_notes/docs/src/sampling/langevin_sampling.md

     \mathrm{d}{\tilde X}_{\tilde t} = - \nabla_{\tilde x} {\tilde U}({\tilde X}_{\tilde t})\;\mathrm{d}\tilde t + \sqrt{2}\;\mathrm{d}{\tilde W}_{\tilde t}.
 ```

-The factor $\sqrt{2}$ could have been included in the definition of ${\tilde W}_{\tilde t},$ but it was left out because it will compensate the one-halft term coming from the Itô formula and both eventually cancel out when computing the invariant distribution.
+The factor $\sqrt{2}$ could have been included in the definition of ${\tilde W}_{\tilde t},$ but it was left out because it will compensate the one-half term coming from the Itô formula and both eventually cancel out when computing the invariant distribution.

 #### The limit as $\nu \rightarrow \infty.$